Egyptian Gods and Mummies

 Every Egyptian, except the most abject criminal, was entitled to be embalmed and receive a decent burial.

-The other essential factor for entry into the afterlife was that body be preserved through mummification, so that the aspect of the spirit called the “Ka” could return to it and be sustained.
+The other essential factor for entry into the afterlife was that the body be preserved through mummification, so that the aspect of the spirit called the “Ka” could return to it and be sustained.

 Get Karnak Great Court for FREE